oshindutta/TVAprune/README.md

 ## Citation

-Please cite our paper if you use TVAprune in your work:
+Please cite our papers if you use TVAprune in your work:

 ```bibtex
 @inproceedings{dutta2024tvaprune,